Lectem/BadAccessGuards/README.md

   - Break as early as possible to hopefully be able to inspect the other threads in the debugger.
 - No dependencies other than your compiler*
   - *And your platform threading libraries (non-mandatory)
-  - *Does include the C standard library <stdint.h> for uint64_t and uintptr_t, and <stdarg.h> + <stdio.h> for the default `BadAccessGuardReport` function. (easily removed)
+  - *Does include the C standard library <stdint.h> for `uint64_t` and `uintptr_t`, and <stdarg.h> + <stdio.h> for the default `BadAccessGuardReport` function. (easily removed)
 - Easy to enable/disable with a single macro: `BAD_ACCESS_GUARDS_ENABLE=0/1`.
 By default disabled if `defined(NDEBUG)`.
 - Battle-tested: Used on projects with 200+ people running the applications/games daily.

 # Non-goals/Will not implement
 - Detect every single race condition without code change
-  - This is not the objective of this library, you would use thread sanitizer, valgrind or other tools for that
+  - This is not the objective of this library, you would use thread sanitizer, valgrind or other tools for that. **This is not a substitute for proper design, test, and usage of sanitizers** but rather another tool in the box.
-  - Some access patterns are not detected on purpose for performance
+  - Some access patterns are not detected on purpose for performance.
 - Detect lock-free containers issues.
   - This method cannot (unless proven otherwise) work where read/writes need to be considered atomic
 - Support every platform in existance.
-  - Except for the major ones, we depend on making it easier for the user to add their own rather than implement them all.
+  - Rather than implementing them all, major ones are provided.
+Adding your own was made easy.
 - Providing hardened versions of the `std::` containers.
   - If you want this to be supported by `std::` containers, ask your implementer to add this technique to their implementation
   - Perhaps someone could make another repository with wrappers for the `std::` containers ?